A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Comprehensive Evaluation of Optimization Frameworks

 \subsection{Training Metrics and Surplus Trajectory Analysis}

-The training metrics and surplus trajectory emphasize the PPO agent's ability to optimize reinsurance strategies.
+To evaluate the effectiveness of the PPO agent, we analyze both training metrics and the resulting surplus trajectories.
+This dual perspective captures how well the policy converges during learning and whether the optimized treaties translate into financially stable outcomes.
 Table~\ref{tab:training_results} outlines key metrics, and Figure~\ref{fig:surplus_over_time} illustrates the surplus trajectory across 6,144 timesteps.

 Figure~\ref{fig:surplus_over_time} highlights the PPO agent's learning process.
 Early fluctuations reflect exploration, while stabilization over time underscores convergence to effective policies.
+The overall trajectory remains consistently above the ruin threshold, underscoring the role of reward shaping in aligning learning with solvency objectives.

-The metrics in Table~\ref{tab:training_results} provide deeper insights: \begin{itemize} \item \textbf{Mean Episode Reward:} A negative value of \(-1,070\) indicates penalties for surplus variability and highlights the framework's emphasis on financial stability. \item \textbf{Policy Gradient Loss:} The low value of \(-0.00615\) demonstrates stable and consistent updates to the policy network, indicative of effective learning \cite{Schulman_et_al2017}. \item \textbf{Entropy Loss:} A value of \(-21.2\) signifies reduced randomness in decision-making as the agent transitions from exploration to exploitation \cite{Sutton_and_Barto2018}. \end{itemize}
+The metrics in Table~\ref{tab:training_results} provide deeper insights: \begin{itemize} \item \textbf{Mean Episode Reward:} A negative value of \(-1,070\) indicates penalties for surplus variability and highlights the framework's emphasis on financial stability.
+Unlike pure profit-maximization, this reward structure explicitly discourages policies that risk insolvency. \item \textbf{Policy Gradient Loss:} The low value of \(-0.00615\) demonstrates stable and consistent updates to the policy network, indicative of effective learning \cite{Schulman_et_al2017}.
+This stability ensures reproducibility across independent training runs. \item \textbf{Entropy Loss:} A value of \(-21.2\) signifies reduced randomness in decision-making as the agent transitions from exploration to exploitation \cite{Sutton_and_Barto2018}.
+This decline corresponds to the emergence of consistent treaty strategies that balance retention and reinsurance cost. \end{itemize}